 The Internal Audit Allocation supports school boards' financial transparency and accountability.
-Each school board across the province is supported by one of eight regional internal audit teams (RIAT), based on geographic location.
+Each school board is supported by one of eight regional internal audit teams (RIAT), based on geographic location.
 This model promotes sharing of best practices in internal audit and risk management activities and ensures efficient and equitable distribution of resources within the sector.
-The internal audit funding is provided to the eight host school boards assigned within each of the eight regions to oversee the administrative requirements of the regional audit team on behalf of other school boards in the region.
+The internal audit funding is provided to the eight host school boards assigned within each of the regions to oversee the administrative requirements of the RIAT on behalf of other school boards in the region.